 What is the “spending rate”?

 The spending rate is the amount of endowment payout per unit divided by the market value per unit at the beginning of the fiscal year.
 Princeton’s policy does not stipulate a specific spending rate.
-As of July 1, 2015, the target spending rate range is between 4 percent and 6.25 percent.
+The target spending rate range is between 4 percent and 5.75 percent.
 The University, in conjunction with the Trustee Committee on Finance, reviews its spending to determine whether adjustments in payout are required.
 The trustees periodically adjust the payout up or down to optimize the spending rate.
 Such adjustments have occurred seven times over the last twenty years.

 What is the Infrastructure and Administrative Charge (IAC)?

 Income from endowed funds strengthens the University’s permanent financial foundation to support activities related to Princeton’s teaching and research mission.
 While fund distributions provide resources for the direct costs of these activities, the University incurs their associated indirect costs, such as facilities and maintenance, administrative services, compliance and risk management oversight, technology infrastructure, and systems needed to carry out the endowed purposes.
 To defray a portion of the indirect costs of endowed activities, an annual Infrastructure and Administrative Charge (IAC) has been assessed since its first authorization by the Board of Trustees in FY2012, as allowable by New Jersey law.
 In addition, the University assesses an Endowment Services Charge that helps cover the administrative costs related to managing the endowment.

 The IAC rate is 8.0% of total distributed payout for each eligible fund, and may be adjusted periodically.
 The IAC ensures that the purpose of the endowed funds can be fully realized and sustained in perpetuity.